-These are the services which you pay your monthly broadband fee to.
+These are the services that you pay your monthly broadband fee to.

 Your ISP’s servers enable access to the internet, and part of that process is the allocation of an IP address.

-An IP address is a string of numbers which identifies your computer and its location to the entire internet.
+An IP address is a string of numbers that identifies your computer and its location to the entire internet.